 The EFI\RNG\PROTOCOL is used by operating systems for entropy generation capabilities early during OS boot.
 The protocol is recommended to support returning at least 256 bits of full entropy in a single call, from a source with security strength of at least 256 bits.
+For instance, it is possible that this protocol implementation is backed by the Arm TRNG Firmware Interface [12].

-Appendix D Optional UEFI Protocols
+Appendix D Optional and Conditionally Required UEFI Protocols